 1-1/2 tablespoon – Basil

 1 tablespoon – Oregano

 Salt and pepper

-In a skillet, brown the ground beef over medium heat, drain and set aside, about 5 minutes.
+In a skillet, brown the ground beef over medium heat, drain and set aside.

 In a pressure cooker, melt the butter over medium heat.
-Add the onions, carrots and celery, sauté until onions are translucent, about 7 minutes.
-Add the celery, green and red bell peppers, jalapeño and sauté, 5 minutes.
+Add the onions, carrots, and celery, sauté until onions are translucent, 7 minutes.
+Add the celery, green and red bell peppers, jalapeño and sauté 5 minutes.

 Remove from heat, allow to cool at room temperature or use the cold water release method for your pressure cooker to release the pressure seal.
 Season with salt and pepper.